cduvallet/microbiomeHD/final/supp-files/README.md

 For each genus, this is calculated as:
 `log2(mean_abundance_in_cases/mean_abundance_in_controls)`.
 If the mean abundance in both cases and controls is 0, this value is 0.
-If the mean abundance in cases is not zero but the mean abundance in controls is 0, returns `np.inf`.
+If the mean abundance in controls is 0 and in cases is not 0, the maximum value of the table is filled in.
+If the mean abundance in cases is 0 and in controls is not 0, the minimum value of the table is filled in.